 Scientific research was done with two different trials; a Fall Rhizome (9 Varieties) and a Spring Rhizome (12 Varieties)

 Labyrinth RTF and F18 RTF are both RTF varieties from Barenbrug, the grass seed company we purchase our seed from

 Plants were planted 2 x 2 feet apart

 Plants were mowed on same schedule as turf nearby – 3 inches mowing height.

 1. Number of rhizomes per plant 2.
 Percentage of plants with rhizomes

-The Turf Blue® is a blend of exceptional Kentucky bluegrass varieties that is formulated for a rapid establishment with exceptional turf quality and turf density.
+The Turf Blue® Pro is a blend of exceptional Kentucky bluegrass varieties, powered by the high NTEP ranking variety, Barserati.
+This new blend is formulated for a rapid establishment with exceptional turf quality and turf density that provides early competition against weeds and is very disease resistant.
 Kentucky bluegrass is a perennial sod-forming grass that spreads by strong rhizomes and seeds.
 This means it is a tightly-knit turf that has side lateral growth capability, can fill in gaps, which also means it has the ability to mend itself when damaged.
-The nature of this blend makes an extremely dense and fine textured turf that actively fills in and stays thick.
-Available in seed only.
+The nature of this blend makes an extremely dense and medium-fine textured turf that actively fills in and stays thick.
+Available in sod (late summer 2019) and seed.

 Things To Consider When Considering Bluegrass For Your Project

 It requires full sun to minimum shade.
 If your yard is mostly in the shade then bluegrass would not be the right choice for you